 FAQs:

-.999 fine silver refers to silver that is 99.9% pure, with only 0.1% made up of trace elements.
-This high level of purity is the standard for most modern silver bullion coins and bars, ensuring each piece contains almost entirely pure silver.
+'999 fine silver' refers to silver that is 99.9% pure, containing only 0.1% trace elements.
+This level of purity is considered investment-grade and is commonly used for bullion bars, coins, and rounds.